yurivwarmerdam/necrofarmer/README.md

     br:(*center_rect.bottomleft,rpad,bottompad)

     #do the scaling for each of the top/left/right/bottom rects
-    - grab original (or if sliced: slice) image provided, get w,h.
+    v grab original (or if sliced: slice) image provided, get w,h. v Find multiplier for w an h in image target size for x in 0,target_width,initial_image_width): # third parameter is stride length for y in 0,target_height,initial_image_height):
-    - Find multiplier for w an h in image target size for x in 0,target_width,initial_image_width): # third parameter is stride length for y in 0,target_height,initial_image_height): blit original image on final image
+        blit original image on final image